Norvell Austin

-Norvell Austin (born March 9, 1951) is a retired American professional wrestler.
+Norvell Austin (born March 9, 1951) is an American retired professional wrestler.
 Austin worked for most of his career in the Southern United States, most often in tag team competition.
 Norvell Austin is most famous for teaming with Sputnik Monroe in one of the first "mixed races" villainous teams seen in the south.
 Austin was also part of the original Midnight Express from 1981 to 1983.
 Later on he would team with Koko B. Ware as one half of the "Pretty Young Things".

 Professional wrestling career

 Early career (1971–1981)

 Austin began his professional wrestling career in 1971 the Florida/Alabama area.
 At the time, African American wrestlers in the south were utilized in very specific ways.
 They were mainly restricted to wrestling other African Americans and if they were to wrestle white opponents, they were always fan favorites who could not cheat or use underhanded means to beat their white opponents.
 These restrictions meant that Austin worked as a face initially and mainly in singles competition since no all African American tag teams were used at that time.

 In late 1971 Austin along with a man who had been fighting for equality in wrestling for a long time, Sputnik Monroe formed a tag team, what was unique for the team at the time was that they were heels (bad guys) a first for the Southern United States wrestling promotions.
 Norvell would dye a blond streak in his hair to match Monroe's and even hinted that Austin could be Sputnik Monroe's son.
 Together the team won the NWA Mid-America version of the NWA Southern Tag Team Championship from the team of Bearcat Brown and Len Rossi in May 1972.
 They’d lose the titles to Karl and Kurt Von Brauner about a month later.
 Winning the tag team gold was far from the only achievement Austin and Monroe had while in Mid-America, in what was a reversal of an infamous angle that saw "The Interns" paint Bearcat Brown with white paint the heel duo dropped black paint on white wrestler Robert Fuller.
-This lead Sputnik Monroe to state that "Black is Beautiful" to which Norvell Austin replied "White is wonderful", something that would become a catch phrase for the team.
+This led Sputnik Monroe to state that "Black is Beautiful" to which Norvell Austin replied "White is wonderful", something that would become a catch phrase for the team.
 Austin and Monroe also saw success outside the Alabama area where NWA Mid-America operated, mainly in Florida where they worked for Championship Wrestling from Florida under promoter Eddie Graham.
 In Florida the team won the NWA Florida Tag Team Championship on October 10, 1972, by beating Robert Fuller and Jimmy Golden.
 Austin and Monroe held the titles until November 16, 1972, when Jack and Jerry Brisco beat them for the titles.